Ruudddiiii/TB3_Task/README.md

 In intersect.cpp , we have 3 circles with different centres and they are growing with a same rate(radius), and we are interested in coordinate which lies in all the circles and for that coordinate the radius is smallest possible.

+intersectFAST.cpp , we now have 4 circle which are growing.
+I have optimised the code using set , which has log(n) time complexity of finding pair in itself.